BlessedSleepSeeker/ChaosDash/README.md

 - [X] Local Split-Screen 2 to infinity (in theory)
   - [X] Refactor to have only one main handler
 - [ ] Button Remaping and dynamic action creations for players
+  - [X] On Game Start : check if every player has actions, if not, prompt for the missing ones
+  - [ ] On settings tab

 ### Polish